sama1mansn/greenfield-docs/docs/guide/greenfield-blockchain/modules/storage-module.md

 message MsgDeleteObject {
   option (cosmos.msg.v1.signer) = "operator";

-  // operator is the account address of the operator who has the DeleteObject permission of the object to be deleted. string operator = 1 [(cosmos_proto.scalar) = "cosmos.AddressString"];
+  // operator defines the account address of the operator who has the DeleteObject permission of the object to be deleted. string operator = 1 [(cosmos_proto.scalar) = "cosmos.AddressString"];
-  // bucket_name is the name of the bucket where the object which to be deleted is stored. string bucket_name = 2;
+  // bucket_name defines the name of the bucket where the object which to be deleted is stored. string bucket_name = 2;
-  // object_name is the name of the object which to be deleted. string object_name = 3;
+  // object_name defines the name of the object which to be deleted. string object_name = 3;
 }